myl989/KawaiiLang/README.md

 <h1>Have you gotten sick and tired of normal programming language syntax?</h1>

 Come on, looking at programming syntax for long periods of time is really dehumanizing.
 But programming is nice!
 Can there not be a way to release your inner anime protag while big-braining game development, website making, or maybe some neural networks?
-Well, no, because this sucks, but it's at least one way of not dying of too much `if`s and `else`s, `while`s and `for`s, and who knows?
-Maybe it will increase the number of weebs doing programming?
+Well, no, because this sucks, but it's at least one way of not dying of too much `if`s and `else`s, `while`s and `for`s.

-So, this is my attempt at making a "Kawaii" esoteric programming language featuring...
-UwU and OwO faces.
-I know this is kind of silly, and it has been done (to varying degrees) before, and this project probably won't even be the very practical, but...
-I've got too much time to spare anyways.
-(I might look at this in the future with dissappointment)

 **DISCLAIMER: This whole thing is meant as a joke.** But... you can use it for regular coding too if you really want to.